intelowlproject/IntelOwl/docs/source/Contribute.md

 cp docker/.env.start.test.template docker/.env.start.test
 ```

+### Backend
 Now, you can execute IntelOwl in development mode by selecting the mode `test` while launching the startup script:
 ```bash
 python3 start.py test up
 ```
 Every time you perform a change, you should perform an operation to reflect the changes into the application:

-* if you changed either the frontend code or the python requirements, restart the application and re-build the images.
+* if you changed the python requirements, restart the application and re-build the images.
 This is the slowest process.
 You can always choose this way but it would waste a lot of time.
 ```bash
 python3 start.py test down && python3 start.py test up --build
 ```